pandio-com/code-samples/java/README.md

 ## Produce & Consume with Schema

-If you want type safety for your messages then you can define schema while produce and consume message.
+If you want type safety for your messages, then you can define a `schema` while producing and consumeing messages.
 Here we used [generic AVRO schema](https://pulsar.apache.org/docs/en/schema-understand/#generic).

 Update `SimpleConsumerWithSchema.java` and `SimpleProducerWithSchema.java` and add your `PULSAR_URL` and `PULSAR_JWT` as provided in the Pandio UI on your cluster details page.